Green Szechuan pepper Qīng huā jiāo

 - larger quantities on request

-- qīng huā jiāo is the Szechuan pepper par excellence in stir-fries and hot pots
+- qīng huā jiāo is the Sichuan pepper par excellence in stir-fries and hot pots

-- use this szechuan pepper sparingly, and choose to use the berries whole or ground
+- use this Sichuan pepper sparingly, and choose to use the berries whole or ground

-- allow the berry to absorb moisture well, so that the taste and sharpness are optimally utilized, and play with heat (see above)
+- let the berry absorb moisture properly, so that the flavor and tartness are optimally utilized, and play with heat (see above)

-- keep your kampot pepper in closed packaging
+- store your kampot pepper in closed packaging

 - preferably store in a dark, dry and cool place